zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 less than 4.
 Otherwise, `N` is removed from the list, and the requests are sent via `[]`.

-If `N` is added to the list in the above and `c(N)` is non-empty but none of the nodes in the response could be added to the list, we send a Data Search request to `N` via `[]`.
+If `N` is added to the list in the above and `c(N)` is non-empty:
+* if none of the nodes in the response could be added to the list, we send a Data Search request to `N` via `[]`;
+* otherwise we send another Data Search request to `N` after 6s if `N` is still on the list, via `c(N)` (which may have changed).
+(This gives another chance to send requests to the nodes `N` returns, via a route less likely to fail.)

-A node on the list which fails to respond to a Data Search request is sent another at most 3s later.
+A node `N` on the list which fails to respond to a Data Search request is sent another after 3s, along `c(N)` (which may have changed).
 After 3 consecutive Data Search requests are sent to a node without a response, it is removed from the list.

 To reduce wasteful traffic, we store with each node on the list the last response obtained from it, if any, and include its SHA256 in Data Search